 You must watch a 30-minute video, complete an interview, and go through an extended period of paid testing before you’re hired. is less important than the ability to summarize the content correctly.

 After filling out the online application, Pioneer will give you a .

-Pass the test, and then you’ll begin your journey as a subcontractor for .
+Pass the test, and then you’ll begin your journey as a subcontractor for an online .